j-e-torres/ListThis/README.md

 - when adding new user to current group, viewUser modal doesn't update
 - when creating new group, viewUser modal shows no user instead of at least 1(group creator)
 - Groups.js: groups with 0 lists do not show 'No Lists', instead shows "Lists:"
-- space between notes and tasks in Listitems.js
 - can use back button on android from home to go back to login screen
-- android: groupLists.js: panels overlapping clipboard title
+- √ android: groupLists.js: panels overlapping clipboard title
+- new tasks created are not sorted

 # `Login/Home page`